Oxsomi/core3/docs/graphics_spec.md

   - maxTaskWorkGroupTotalCount of >= 4 Mi.
   - meshOutputPerPrimitiveGranularity, meshOutputPerVertexGranularity of >= 32.
   - prefersCompactPrimitiveOutput of true.

+#### Atomics

+- AtomicI64 means atomic operations of a 64-bit int on a buffer.
+Images are optional.
+- AtomicF32 means atomic exchange/read and atomic float add operations on a buffer.
+Images are optional.
+- AtomicF64 ^ except 64-bit.

 ## List of DirectX12 requirements